Meharry Medical College: Presidents

 George W. Hubbard served as Meharry Medical College's first president from its founding in 1876 until his retirement in 1921.

 The second president of the school was John J. Mullowney, who served from 1921 to 1938.
 He implemented changes in order to improve Meharry's overall academic rating.
 Admission requirements were tightened and strictly enforced, a superintendent was installed at the hospital, and the number of faculty, research facilities, and hospital facilities were all expanded.
-Two years after Mullowney took leadership, Meharry Medical College recovered its ‘A’ rating.
+As a result, in 1923, Meharry regained its rating as a "grade-A institution" by the American Medical Association (AMA).

-Succeeding Meharry Medical College presidents have been:
+Succeeding Meharry Medical College presidents include: